 Above you can see my rabbit doodle.
 The actual sketch is only a few inches tall.
 I scanned it into the computer to create my color palette.
-Next to the sketch you can see the realized 8ft sculpture installed in Mosca, Colorado.
+Next to the sketch you can see the realized 8ft sculpture installed at our Mystic Valley Sculpture Park in Mosca, Colorado.

 The bunnies installed at their new, permanent location.
 In the distance you can see the two bears who are part of this series.
 Each set of animals designates a campsite in the tiny campground part of the sculpture park that my parter Kyle and I are designing and building.